 A qualified applicant must be a citizen of the United States, be at least 18 years of age, have one year of work experience involving public contact, have the ability to type 35 words per minute and be a high school graduate or possess a GED certificate.
 To view a complete list of applicant disqualifiers, click here.

-The Fredericksburg Police Department offers a modern police facility, a career development program, a 24/7 on-site fitness facility, an additional off-site free gym membership at Gold's Gym and tuition reimbursement.
-Along with a base salary of $37,520, 911 Communications Officers also receive excellent health and dental benefits, paid life insurance, VRS retirement, paid vacation and holidays and pay incentives for Spanish-speaking abilities.
+The Fredericksburg Police Department offers a modern police facility, a career development program, a 24/7 on-site fitness facility, an additional off-site free gym membership at Gold’s Gym and tuition reimbursement.
+Along with a base salary, 911 Communications Officers also receive excellent health and dental benefits, paid life insurance, VRS retirement, paid vacation and holidays and pay incentives for Spanish-speaking abilities.